Caput Succedaneum in a Newborn

 Worse still, medical malpractice may be to blame.
 If you believe your baby is a victim of caput succedaneum caused by medical malpractice, contact Hampton & King to discuss your case.

-Caput Succedaneum refers to swelling on a baby’s head caused by fluid gathering under the skin.
+Caput Succedaneum is the swelling on a baby’s head caused by fluid gathering under the skin.
 This swelling can give the head an unsightly appearance, but it’s usually not a cause for alarm.

-Cephalohematoma is a similar condition that causes swelling and a bump on the head of a baby.
-With cephalohematoma though, fluids build up between the skull bones and the periosteum, not the periosteum and the skin.
+Cephalohematoma is a similar condition that causes swelling and a bump on an infant’s head.
+The difference between cephalohematoma and caput succedaneum though, is where the fluids build up.
+With cephalohematoma, fluids build up between the skull bones and the periosteum, not the periosteum and the skin.
 It’s a more serious complication than caput succedaneum.
-It may not go away without the proper treatment, so it’s very important for your doctor to get the diagnosis right.
+It may not go away without the proper treatment, so your doctor needs to get the diagnosis right.

 Is Caput Succedaneum Dangerous?